 The accompanying consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial reporting and pursuant to the rules and regulations of the SEC.
 Certain information and note disclosures typically included in financial statements prepared in accordance with U.S. GAAP have been omitted in accordance with these rules and regulations.
-In the opinion of management, the accompanying consolidated financial statements contain all adjustments (consisting of only normal recurring adjustments) necessary to state fairly the financial condition of the Company as of June 30, 2014, the results of operations for the three and six months ended June 30, 2014 and 2013 and the cash flows for the six months ended June 30, 2014 and 2013.
-The results of operations for the three and six months ended June 30, 2014 are not necessarily indicative of the results for the full year or the results for any future periods.
-The consolidated balance sheet as of December 31, 2013 has been derived from the audited financial statements as of that date.
-These financial statements should be read in conjunction with the audited financial statements and related notes for the year ended December 31, 2013, included in the Company's annual report on Form 10-K.
+In the opinion of management, the accompanying consolidated financial statements contain all adjustments (consisting of only normal recurring adjustments) necessary to state fairly the financial condition of the Company as of March 31, 2015, the results of operations for the three months ended March 31, 2015 and 2014 and the cash flows for the three months ended March 31, 2015 are not necessarily indicative of the results for the full year or the results for any future periods.
+The consolidated balance sheet as of December 31, 2014 has been derived from the audited financial statements as of that date.
+These financial statements should be read in conjunction with the audited financial statements and related notes for the year ended December 31, 2014, included in the Company's annual report on Form 10-K.